PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 OR-Tools is a complicated C++ codebase, but one rarely needs to dive deep into its internals since OR-Tools already offers a great deal of flexibility for implementing custom requirements.

 Finally, PyVRP implements both C++ and Python components.
-Extending PyVRP thus requires a solid understanding of both languages.
+Extending PyVRP requires a solid understanding of both languages.
-Additionally, PyVRP uses various concepts from the operational research literature to speed up its local search component, most notably its :term:`concatenation schemes <Concatenation scheme>` and :term:`route segments <Route segment>`.
+Additionally, PyVRP uses various concepts from the operational research literature to speed up its local search component, most notably in its :term:`concatenation schemes <Concatenation scheme>` and :term:`route segments <Route segment>`.
-These concepts can certainly be learned, but some prior familiarity with the relevant literature is very helpful in getting up to speed quickly.
+Some prior familiarity with the relevant literature is very helpful in getting up to speed quickly.